-At the time, I was working two full-time jobs, so it was Mrs. CBB who called around and did the negotiating.
+At the time, I was working two full-time jobs, so Mrs. CBB called around and did the negotiating.

 She’s pretty darn good at it.
-Her last vehicle was a Dodge Mini-Van purchased brand new with 0% interest which lasted 13 years without issue.
+Her last vehicle was a Dodge Mini-Van, purchased brand new with 0% interest, lasting 13 years without issue.

 We sold it to the scrap yard for a whopping $300 bucks and were sad to see it go, but it treated us well.

 I bought a second-hand truck for $14k cash that I used for six years and sold for $7k cash, which I thought was great.